Wells' Built Museum: Black Heydays and History

 Once a thriving neighborhood, years of neglect, crime and homelessness resulted in the highest poverty levels in the city today.
 City leaders, business owners and local residents are working to improve the area through a project called LIFT Orlando.

 It has been 85 years since Dr. Wells opened his hotel.
-Visitors can still see some of the original 1930s furniture and decorations from the 20 guest rooms.
+Visitors to the Wells’ Built Museum can still see some of the original 1930s furniture and decorations from the 20 guest rooms.
 PAST took ownership of the building in 1997 and renovations began in 1998.
 The hotel is now on the list of U.S. Registered Historic Places.

 “People come to see the Wells’ Built and to truly understand its historical significance,” said Thompson, whose senate office is in the building’s second floor.
 “Many of them have been moved.”